frmichel/sparql-micro-service/doc/04-install.md

 ```

-## Customize the SPARQL micro-serivces' configuration
+## Customize the SPARQL micro-services' configuration

 The services provided in folder [/services](../services) are configured as if they were deployed at http://example.org/service, and the dereferenceable URIs they generate are in the form http://example.org/ld.
 These must be customized before you can use the services, to match the URL at which they are deployed.